lennilobel/ai-demos-public/Rag/README.md

 ## Movies Database Scenario

-The scenario is a transactional database of movies, with a RAG pattern that leverages Azure OpenAI to return natural language responses from natural language queries.
+The scenario is a transactional database of movies, with a RAG pattern that leverages Azure OpenAI to return natural language responses from natural language queries for movie recommendations.

 The solution demonstrates:
 - Loading the movies database with initial data
 - Vectorizing the initial data load
 - Vectorizing incremental data changes
-- Vectorizing natural language questions about movie recommendations
+- Vectorizing natural language questions for movie recommendations
 - Running a vector search in the database to retrieve similarity results
 - Delivering a natural language response from the similarity results
 - Generating a movies poster image based on the similarity results